MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 * For project planning lines, the **Location Code** is based on the value selected on the project planning line when you select an item.
 If a bin code isn't defined for the project task, the bin from the default bin content is selected.
 You can change both values manually.
 * For project journal lines, the **Location Code** is based on the value selected on the job journal line when you select an item.
 If a bin code isn't defined for the project task, the bin from default bin content is selected.
 You can change both values manually.

-### Invoice multiple customers
+### Invoice multiple customers for project tasks

-When projects involve multiple customers, billing the right customers for the right project tasks can be challenging and take time. [!INCLUDE [prod_short](includes/prod_short.md)] makes billing less complex by letting you specify the bill-to and sell-to customers on each project task line.
-Having that information on each task lets you automatically generate invoices for the correct customers.
+When projects involve multiple customers, billing the right customers for the right tasks can be challenging. [!INCLUDE [prod_short](includes/prod_short.md)] makes billing less complex by letting you specify the bill-to and sell-to customers on each project task line, so you can automatically generate invoices for the correct customers.
+To learn more about invoicing multiple customers, go to [Invoice one or more customers for project tasks](projects-how-create-jobs.md#invoice-one-or-more-customers-for-project-tasks).

 ### To set up project usage tracking